zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 [comment]: <> (Call out anything which is explicitly not part of this ZEP.)

-Building and supporting large states was not covered by this ZEP.
+* Building and supporting large states was not covered by this ZEP.
+* Improve error handling on replay
+* Performance improvement of apply event and commit transaction handling, maybe commit every 10 events etc.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions